vidstack/player/apps/site/app/docs/[lib]/player/[1]getting-started/[2]foundation/[lib=react]/page.md

 [media request events](/docs/player/getting-started/events/#request-events) (e.g., request media to play/pause).

-### `useMediaContext`
+### `useMediaState`

-The media context hook enables you to subscribe directly to specific media state changes, rather than listening to potentially multiple DOM events and binding it yourself.
+The media state hook enables you to subscribe directly to specific media state changes, rather than listening to potentially multiple DOM events and binding it yourself.

 {% no %}